kjspring/dsc-phase-2-project-v2-3/README.md

     - Example: `7 Average`
     - Delete the descriptor, keep the number, and convert it to `int` datatype
 - `sqft_basement`
-    - Code to binary catagorical ('No': 0, 'Yes':1)
+    - Code to binary catagorical {'No': 0, 'Yes':1}
     - `?` makes up about 2% of values and the current value of `0` makes up almost 60%
     - Since 2% is a low value I will replace `?` with the mode of `0`
     - If there is a basement (sq.ft > 0) the value will be set to `1`